rq-Chen/rq-Chen.github.io/Homepage.md

 ## Highlights

 - I explored the simulation and detection of cortical traveling waves during summer 2020 with the guidance of Prof. [Sven Bestmann](http://www.bestmannlab.com/).
-I implemented different methods on my synthetic dataset and I am now evaluating their performance under different conditions. ([Details](/traveling-wave/))
+I implemented different methods on my synthetic dataset and evaluated their performance under different SNRs. ([Details](/traveling-wave/))
 - I conducted EEG functional connectivity microstate analysis on an open dataset.
 I illustrated the consistency between functional-connectivity-based and voltage-distribution-based microstates and found a microstate biomarker of the activity of the Default Mode Network. ([Details](microstate-research/index.html))
 - I designed an auditory working memory experiment and demonstrated the ERP amplitude modulation of left centroparietal area over different kinds of mental manipulations of the memory contents.
 Working on the time-frequency and decoding analysis currently. ([Details](undergraduate-research/index.html))
 - I contributed to the well-known *Fieldtrip toolbox* with a [bug fix](https://github.com/fieldtrip/fieldtrip/commit/22cbd13cd314efd831314cb5cb08dbf5011b2316).
 I also helped fix the [bugs](https://github.com/sccn/eeglab/issues/61) in `binica.m` of *EEGLAB toolbox* before.
-- I compared the performace of different word-embedding strategies and RNN decoders on the IMDb dataset ([Details](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Programming/Sentiment Classification)).
+- I compared the performance of different word-embedding strategies and RNN decoders on the IMDb dataset ([Details](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Programming/Sentiment Classification)).
 - I trained a deep residual network (*ResNet-20*) with *Keras* on *CIFAR10* and achieved high accuracy. ([Details](deep-learning-startup/index.html))
 - I finished my first data visualization project with *D3.js*. ([Details](visualization-project/index.html))
 - I finished a five-week long summer research about EEG functional connectivity microstates and its implications at Prof. [Hong, Bo](http://mcgovern.med.tsinghua.edu.cn/en/infoshow-1205.html)'s lab at Tsinghua University (THU), China. ([Details](summer-research-THU/index.html))